forestryio/forestry.io/hugo/content/docs/media/cloud-media-storage-with-aws-s3.md

 {{% warning %}}

-We usually recommend placing your S3 bucket behind a CDN (e.g. Imgix, Cloudfront or similar service).
-However, Forestry requires you to make objects publicly available at the moment (Step 4).
-This will be fixed in a future update.
+Currently, Forestry needs to be able to upload public objects to your S3 bucket in order to display them in the media library (_see Step 4_).
+We plan to remove this requirement in a future update.

 {{% /warning%}}